Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 White Port

-Depending on the style:
+Depending on the style, expect:

 • fresh, sweet, floral, stone-fruit notes in younger styles